jellyfin/jellyfin.org/docs/general/networking/fail2ban.md

 ```

 Without the telling the sshd jail to use systemd as a backend, fail2ban won't even start.
 The banaction is to send the bans to nftables instead of unused iptables.
-And without adding the banaction default, fail2ban will try to use iptables that got replaced by nftables.
+In a similar manner, without adding the `banaction` default, fail2ban will try to use iptables that got replaced by nftables.

 You also have to enable nftables to start at boot.